PantalaLabs/BionicGlove/README.md

 ![ableton](/pictures/bgableton.png)

-There is an important additional configuration.
-Bluetooth port speed.
+There is an important additional configuration that you must make sure to use the Bionic Glove correctly: Bluetooth port speed.

 On Windows , open Device Manager.
 Double click on desired Bluetooth port: